 Master of Science Requirements

 The purpose of the Master’s program is to prepare nurses for advanced practice with specialized knowledge, skills, and values.
 Graduates assume leadership roles in the health care system and the discipline of nursing by applying existing knowledge and using a spirit of inquiry to examine and test knowledge.
 Areas of Concentration include the following: Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner (this program is not currently accepting new students), Family Nurse Practitioner, Neonatal Nurse Practitioner, Nurse Leader, and Nurse Educator.
 The Commission on Collegiate Nursing Education accredits the program.
 The plan of study includes online nursing and related courses according to the requirements for each area of concentration.
 Part-time and/or full-time plans of study are available.
-Each student completes a core curriculum in theory, research, statistics, legal, regulatory and policy aspects of advanced nursing practice.
+Each student completes a core curriculum in theory, statistics, research, evidence-based practice, and legal, regulatory and policy aspects of advanced nursing practice.
 Additional courses in the areas of concentration are also required.
-For students applying to the Adult Gerontology Acute Care Nurse Practitioner, Family Nurse Practitioner, Adult Gerontology Primary Care Nurse Practitioner, and Nurse Educator concentrations, documentation of a minimum of 2,080 hours of clinical experience as a Registered Nurse (RN) providing direct patient care must be provided in the admission application.
-For those candidates in the Neonatal Practitioner Program, a minimum of two years full-time, RN-level practice experience in a level three neonatal intensive care unit is required prior to enrolling in NURS 5369.
+For candidates applying to the Adult Gerontology Acute Care Nurse Practitioner, Family Nurse Practitioner, Adult Gerontology Primary Care Nurse Practitioner, and Nurse Educator concentrations, documentation of a minimum of 2,080 hours of clinical experience as a Registered Nurse (RN) providing direct patient care must be provided in the admission application.
+For candidates applying to the Neonatal Nurse Practitioner Program, a minimum of two years of full-time, RN-level practice experience in a Level III neonatal intensive care unit is required prior to enrolling in NURS 5369.
 All Master’s programs are delivered fully online.

 No student may take more than 12 credits in the master’s degree as a non-matriculated student.
 No student may transfer in more than 25% of course credits required for the master’s degree plan of study.
 The M.S. program requires a cumulative grade point average of 3.0 or above to earn the Master of Science degree in Nursing.
-Students must earn a “B” or better in all graduate courses with a NURS prefix in order to earn credit toward graduation.
+Students must earn a “B” (83%) or better in all graduate courses with a NURS prefix in order to earn credit toward graduation.
 A student may only repeat one course with a NURS prefix throughout their graduate study.
-If a student does not earn a “C+” or better on the first try, a collaborative decision between the advisor and the student will determine if a repeat of the course is appropriate.
-The M.S. program does not require a final comprehensive exam.
+If a student earns a B- they may repeat that course, one time.
+If a student earns a “C+” or below on the first try, a collaborative decision between the advisor and the student will determine if a repeat of the course is appropriate.
+M.S.
+APRN programs require a summative clinical performance evaluation.
+The M.S.
+Advanced Nursing Practice programs do not require a final comprehensive exam.

 Nurse Practitioner Required Core Courses: NURS 5012, 5020, 5030, 5035, 5060, 5870.